25 Jul 2022

 Land-secured deals deserve consideration

-The Florida land-secured bond market retains an elevated risk profile relative to California.
-However, new issues over the past few years have generally been smaller in size, secured by a lower number of planned lots and less leveraged.
-These recent issues should fare better than those issued in the mid-2000s prior to the housing market collapse in the later 2000s.
+The Florida market retains an elevated risk profile relative to California.
+However, new issues over the past few years have generally been smaller in size, secured by a lower number of planned lots and generally less leveraged.
+These recent issues should fare better than those issued in the mid- 2000s prior to the housing market collapse in the late 2000s.

 Land-secured municipal bond analysis requires seasoned knowledge of individual credits and sound understanding of local markets.
 The three most important factors to consider when investing in this sector are location, strength of the development group and collateralization (i.e., the value of the land relative to land-secured debt issued).

-Analysts must apply a disciplined approach in assessing the credit characteristics of each deal while maintaining a prudent understanding of the macroeconomic factors affecting the sector.
+Analysts must apply a disciplined approach in assessing the credit characteristics of each deal while maintaining a thorough understanding of the macroeconomic factors affecting the sector.

 Related articles